nitya123-github/Concrete-strength/README.md

 # Concrete-strength
-Predicting the compressive strength of concrete using ML methods and  Artificial Nueral Networks.
+Predicting the compressive strength of concrete using ML methods and Deep Nueral Networks.

    1) EXISTING SOCIETAL ISSUE:
 In earlier days, the concrete strength is measure through other traditional methods like using drill holes, weight spring, or using sensors.
 But that requires a significant destruction of test sample and thereby increasing the cost.
 The recommended wait time for testing the cylinder is 28 days to ensure correct results.
 This consumes a lot of time and requires a lot of labour to prepare different prototypes and test them.
 Also, this method is prone to human error and one small mistake can cause the wait time to drastically increase.